Massachusetts College of Liberal Arts

 "Constructivism as Pragmatic Realism,” and "Constructivism and the Transmission of Knowledge."
 American Society for Cybernetics.
 Oslo, Norway.
 1990.

-AFFILIATIONS AND ACTIVITIES
+AFFILIATIONS & ACTIVITIES

 Review Editor, Scientific Journals International